Victor Fortune: Military career

 After being educated at Winchester and the Royal Military College, Sandhurst, Fortune was commissioned as a second lieutenant in the British Army from December 1903, joining the 1st Battalion, The Black Watch (Royal Highlanders).
 In November 1906 he was promoted to lieutenant.

 By the outbreak of the First World War Fortune had risen to the rank of lieutenant and was serving as a platoon commander in A Company under Major Lord George Stewart-Murray.
-The battalion sailed to France in August 1914, where Fortune saw initial action during The Retreat from Mons and the First Battle of the Marne.
-In September he was promoted to captain, taking command of A Company following the death of Major Lord Stewart-Murray at the First Battle of the Aisne.
-Fortune led A Company ably through The First Battle of Ypres before moving up to battalion headquarters as adjutant on 11 November, where he saw further action at Givenchy, Cuinchy, Neuve Chapelle and Aubers Ridge.
+The battalion sailed to France in August 1914, where Fortune saw initial action during the Retreat from Mons and the First Battle of the Marne.
+In September, he was promoted to captain, taking command of A Company following the death of Stewart-Murray at the First Battle of the Aisne.
+Fortune led A Company ably through the First Battle of Ypres before moving up to battalion headquarters as adjutant on 11 November, where he saw further action at Givenchy, Cuinchy, Neuve Chapelle, and Aubers Ridge.

-Fortune served as battalion adjutant until 30 September 1915, when he was appointed as brigade major to the 1st Infantry Brigade, serving in this key role during the costly Battle of Loos.
-Fortune returned to the 1st Battalion, The Black Watch (Royal Highlanders) almost exactly a year later on 16 September 1916 when, as an acting lieutenant colonel, he was appointed commanding officer during the Battle of the Somme.
-He led the battalion competently through final stages of the Battle of the Somme and the later Battle of Passchendaele before a transfer to command the Fourth Army Musketry School in January 1918.
+Fortune served as battalion adjutant until 30 September 1915, when he was appointed as brigade major to the 1st Armoured Infantry Brigade, serving in this key role during the costly Battle of Loos.
+Almost exactly a year later, on 16 September 1916, Fortune returned to the 1st Battalion the Black Watch (Royal Highlanders) when, as an acting lieutenant colonel, he was appointed commanding officer during the Battle of the Somme.
+He led the battalion competently through the final stages of the Battle of the Somme and the later Battle of Passchendaele before a transfer to command the Fourth Army Musketry School in January 1918.
 Fortune ended the war as commander of the 46th Infantry Brigade with the rank of acting brigadier general, having been promoted to that rank in June.
-During his wartime service Fortune was awarded the Distinguished Service Order (DSO) and five times mentioned in despatches.
+During his wartime service, Fortune was awarded the Distinguished Service Order (DSO) and five times was mentioned in despatches.

-After attending the Staff College, Camberley, from 1920 to 1921, Fortune returned to Sandhurst, this time as instructor.
+After attending the Staff College, Camberley, from 1920 to 1921, Fortune returned to Sandhurst, this time as an instructor.
 Promoted major in January 1923, he was appointed assistant commandant of the Small Arms School, Hythe, Kent, in succession to Brevet Colonel Thomas Dalby.
-This was followed in 1925 by a brief return to the 1st Battalion, The Black Watch (Royal Highlanders) in India and then in 1927, having been promoted to substantive lieutenant colonel, he was appointed commanding officer of the 1st Battalion, Seaforth Highlanders.
+This was followed in 1925 by a brief return to the 1st Battalion, the Black Watch (Royal Highlanders) in India; and then on 10 January 1927, having been promoted to substantive lieutenant colonel, he was appointed commanding officer of the 1st Battalion, Seaforth Highlanders, succeeding Kenneth Buchanan.